The Doctor, the Widow and the Wardrobe: Synopsis

 On Christmas Eve 1941, the Doctor becomes caretaker to Madge Arwell and her children, Lily and Cyril, as a favour to Madge for helping the Doctor find his TARDIS three years earlier.
 Madge has received a telegram that the children's father Reg disappeared over the English Channel a few days earlier, but decides not to tell her children yet, hoping to keep their spirits up through the holiday.

 That night, Cyril is lured into opening a large glowing present under the Christmas tree, revealing a time portal to a snow-covered forest.
 The Doctor shortly discovers Cyril's absence and follows him with Lily; they eventually track Cyril to a strange lighthouse-like structure.
 Madge, finding her children missing, soon follows them into the forest, but is met by three miners in space suits.
 The miners tell Madge that the forest of the planet they are on is scheduled to be melted by acid rain within minutes, killing anything within it.
 At the lighthouse, Cyril is met by a humanoid creature made of wood; it places a simple band of metal around his head like a crown.
 Lily and the Doctor arrive, followed by another wood creature, but find the creatures have rejected Cyril as he is "weak", as they do the Doctor.
 The Doctor concludes that the life forces of the trees in the forest are trying to escape through a living creature, with the crown acting as an interface.

 Madge safely reunites with her children as the acid rain starts.
 The wood creatures identify her as "strong", and the Doctor realises they consider her the "mothership", able to carry the life force safely.
 Donning the band, Madge absorbs the life force of the forest, allowing her to direct the top of the lighthouse as an escape pod away from the acid rain and into the time vortex.
 Reg's plane follows the light of the pod through the time vortex and safely arrives outside the house at Christmas, reuniting Reg with his family.
 The life force of the forest have converted themselves to ethereal beings within the time vortex.
-Believing that Amy and Rory still think he is dead, the Doctor joins them for Christmas dinner.
+The Doctor then reveals himself as the man Madge saved and thanks her formally and they bid each other farewell.
+Believing that Amy and Rory still think he is dead and encouraged by Madge, the Doctor joins them for Christmas dinner.